Past Speaking Engagements

 ”Dr. Cooper Owens is phenomenal!
 I have heard her speak numerous times and never pass up the opportunity to do so again.
 I’m so glad we were able to host her at UNMC and for our students, faculty, and staff to discuss health humanities with her.
 The best-reviewed program we had this year.”

 – Carrie Meyer, Assistant Professor, Head of Special Collections and Archives, Leon S. McGoogan Health Sciences Library, University of Nebraska Medical Center

 About Dr. Deirdre Cooper Owens

-Dr. Deirdre Cooper Owens is an award winning author and a historian most known for her writings on slavery and the history of reproductive medicine.
+Dr. Deirdre Cooper Owens is an award-winning author and historian most known for her writings on slavery and the history of reproductive medicine.
+She is also widely known for capturing the history of Harriet Tubman as a disabled woman and how it relates to DEI.
 However, her superpower is that she speaks with courage and comfort about deeply unsettling topics.
-She has spoken at the United Nations, London School of Economics, Morehouse University, Princeton University, Harvard University, The March of Dimes, University of Limerick, Cedars Sinai Medical Center and hundreds of other organizations.
+She has spoken at the United Nations, London School of Economics, Sorbonne Université (Paris), Morehouse University, Princeton University, Harvard University, The March of Dimes, the University of Limerick, Columbia University, Cedars Sinai Medical Center, and hundreds of other organizations.